 - Lethal Chef: One of the quests you work on involve helping her make a new recipe for her uncle.
 Regardless of what level it is...it doesn't taste right to Rean.
 Even Nicholas tells her that "water isn't normally flammable."

-- No Sense of Direction: For the first month, she gets lost trying to find the Wind Orchestra room.
-In 2, she ended up in the Nord Highlands when trying to get to Roer.
+- No Sense of Direction: For the first month in Cold Steel I, she gets lost trying to find the Wind Orchestra room.
+In II, she ended up in the Nord Highlands when trying to get to Roer.

-- Older Than They Look: When she reappears in Cold Steel III, she still looks the same as though she never aged.
+- Older Than They Look: When she reappears in Cold Steel III, she looks as though she never aged.

 - Selective Obliviousness: Mint is completely clueless to her own clumsiness and the suffering she inflicts on her uncle as a result.